DragoonAethis/DenoiseIt/README.md

   seconds into RNNoise before writing any output" - if the file starts with long noisy silence, you may bump this value or edit the input file with Audacity.
 The first few ms may contain a "bump" if the prefeed period ends while speaking.

+If you're using Arch, this utility is available in AUR as [denoiseit-git](https://aur.archlinux.org/packages/denoiseit-git/).

 ## How to build